 We hold a whole school Principal’s Assembly on a Friday at 2.15pm in week 5 and 10 of each term.
 This is a formal acknowledgement of outstanding student achievement during the term.

-Every Friday the middle and senior classes hold an assembly from 12-12.40pm.
-The junior classes hold a sharing assembly from 9.30-10.30am in week 5 and 10 of each term.
+Junior and Middle/Senior syndicates hold assemblies fortnightly on alternating weeks on a Friday from 2.15pm.
 All of these assemblies are a showcase of learning and a celebration of achievements.
 Whānau are encouraged to attend.

 COMMUNITY CONSULTATION AND COMMUNICATION

 Every year the school consults the community on a range of topics.
 Consultation is usually in the form of a questionnaire sent home for parents to consider and fill in.